cocos/cocos-docs/en/getting-started/first-game/index.md

 Typically, a scene contains various functions and different types of nodes, All those nodes stored in the scene could be taken as the most important data of our game.
 Occasionally we need to dynamically create, visit, and delete those nodes.
 Although we can find a node by `find` method in Cocos Creator, actually the `find` method has to enumerate all nodes in the scenes which will cause a low accuracy.
 In commercial development, we use some single components to manage **some kind of** nodes or **some** nodes data which we call **Manager**.

-For example, in a game, we may have many characters, and we may have to create a new character, delete characters who are dead, or query the status of a character, in that case, we can create a class named `ActorManager` to manager all the characters and support the functions mentioned above.
+For example, in a game, we may have many characters, and we may have to create a new character, delete characters who are dead, or query the status of a character, in that case, we can create a class named `ActorManager` to manage all the characters and support the functions mentioned above.

-In this game, we declare a new node component GameManager to manage all relevant nodes or data.
+In this game, we declare a new node component named GameManager to manage all relevant nodes or data.

 In this case, we put all functions, such as runway generation and deletion, in GameManager to make data collection more convenient.